patrigg/Layered-3D-Display-Case/README.md

 Introduction
 ============

-This project contains all CAD files needed to build the layered 3D-display prototype described in [1].
+This project contains all CAD files needed to build the layered 3D-display prototype described in [1] and [2].
 All files are in the Autodesk Inventor file format.
 For easy 3d printing, STL files for all parts exported from Inventor are supplied in the STL directory.
 The main case consists of six layers which are printed separately.
 An explosion drawing of the display is provided here: https://raw.githubusercontent.com/patrigg/Layered-3D-Display-Case/master/pictures/explosion_rendering.png
 It consists of the following parts (from front to bottom):
 - TouchTop